GoogleCloudPlatform/puppet-google/README.md

   verify the status of the individual instances.
   A managed instance group can have up to 1000 VM instances per group.

+- `gcompute_interconnect_attachment`
+  Represents an InterconnectAttachment (VLAN attachment) resource.
+For more information, see Creating VLAN Attachments.

 - `gcompute_machine_type`
   Represents a MachineType resource.
 Machine types determine the virtualized hardware specifications of your virtual machine instances, such as the